connordelacruz/bash_config/README.md

 # Bash Config
-Over the past few years, I've found myself having to work on several computers and VMs with a variety of operating systems, bash versions, and terminal emulators.
-I created this repo to share my bash runtime configurations across each of these platforms, while taking into account compatibility with a wide range of environments.
-I also wanted to make it reasonably simple to add machine- or job-specific configurations on top of these without having to modify files in the repository.

-Feel free to fork it or use it as a reference for your own bashrc.
-You can use it as-is too if you want, but many of the configurations are personal preference.
+My .bashrc repo.
+Designed to be reasonably portable across a variety of operating systems, bash versions, and terminal emulators and allow for additional configurations specific to a machine.

 ## Features
 // TODO